decentraland/old-documentation/_includes/home.md

 ## Create your first scene

-Create a new scene by running the following code in an empty folder:
+Create a new scene by going to an *empty folder* and running the following code:

 ```bash
 dcl init